Core i7-9700K vs EPYC 7281

 So, is Core i7-9700K better than EPYC 7281?

-Not in a simple one-size-fits-all way.
-EPYC 7281 makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+EPYC 7281 makes more sense for workstation-style multi-core throughput, while Core i7-9700K is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 7281 is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 7281 is the stronger fit.
 You are getting 50.2% better PassMark, backed by 16 cores and 32 threads.
-It also carries the larger cache pool with 166.7% larger total L3 cache (32 MB vs 12 MB).
+It also has the larger cache pool with 166.7% larger total L3 cache (32 MB vs 12 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i7-9700K is the smarter buy today.
-Core i7-9700K is at an unclear MSRP at $385 MSRP versus unclear MSRP, and it gives you a 16.6% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that EPYC 7281 is still stronger for heavier multi-core work with 50.2% better PassMark.
-It is also 100.0% better value on MSRP (37.4 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Core i7-9700K is the better buy right now.
+Core i7-9700K comes in at an unclear MSRP at $385 MSRP versus unclear MSRP, and it still gives you a 16.6% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that EPYC 7281 is still stronger for heavier multi-core work with 50.2% better PassMark.
+It is also 100.0% better value on MSRP (37.4 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?